wolejnr/100-Days-of-Code-Journal/log2.md

 ### Day 43: October 26, 2018

 **Today's Progress**:
-* Completed the 8th course in the Data Science Track of DataCamp
+* Completed the chapter on "Time series in pandas"